Sberm/Transgender.rs/README.md

 - [ ] Support for up arrow for search history, left and right arrow for navigation, and logic to properly display overflowed search text (show the rightmost part)

+- [ ] Add support for zsh and other shells

+- [ ] Opening files with "open" command and so on

 - [x] Bash completion

 - [x] Read utf-8 input